FelixJohnsson/Base-Express-server/README.md

 # TypeScript Base-Express-server
 A good Express server starter for any project that requires a REST API.

-With: TypeScript, Express, Chalk, Nodemon, bcrypt, axios, mongoose, uuid
+TypeScript, Express, Chalk, Nodemon, bcrypt, axios, mongoose, uuid

+With login and database.